 Is Online Sports Betting Legal In Nevada?

-With Nevada being one of the few locations in the United States where state regulated sports betting is legal as well as being one of the three states that has legalized online gambling, it would be logical to assume that state based online sportsbook gambling is also legal in the Silver State.
-And to be quite honest, it is perfectly legal as long as you know where to place your bets.
+With Nevada being one of the few locations in the United States where state-regulated sports betting is legal as well as being one of the three states that has legalized online gambling, it would be logical to assume that state-based online sportsbook gambling is also legal in the Silver State.
+And to be quite honest, it is perfectly legal.
 Nevada’s state statutes have made it legal to operate an online casino and/or online poker site within state borders.
-However, that is as far as the state is permitted to go with online gambling.
+Nevada residents can access domestic online sportsbooks or offshore sportsbook wagering services.

 How State And Federal Laws Impact Betting Options

 The Federal Wire Act prohibits any state regulated sportsbooks from accepting wagers across state lines.
 All this means is that state-licensed online sportsbooks in NV cannot accept bets from anyone outside of the state's borders.
 This law does not prohibit residents or visitors in the Silver State from accessing or placing bets at offshore online sportsbooks that are operating legally within the industry.